soongenwong/NFT_game/README.md

 *   **Month 3:** Begin Pilot Integration with 1+ game | Build Basic Developer Tools
 *   **Month 6:** Launch Audited V1 Platform (Mainnet/Testnet) | Enable Basic NFT Trading

-See our presentation slides or project documentation for the extended roadmap (1-3 years).

 ---

 ## The Team